Load Encoding for Learning AC-OPF: Abstract

 \section{Abstract}

-AC Optimal Power Flow (AC-OPF) is a fundamental building block in power system optimization.
-It is often solved repeatedly, especially in regions with large penetration of renewable generation, to avoid violating operational limits.
-Recent work has shown that deep learning can be effective in providing highly accurate approximations of AC-OPF.
-However, deep learning approaches may suffer from scalability issues, especially when applied to large realistic grids.
-This paper addresses these scalability limitations and proposes a load embedding scheme using a 3-step approach.
-The first step formulates the load embedding problem as a bilevel optimization model that can be solved using a penalty method.
-The second step learns the encoding optimization to quickly produce load embeddings for new OPF instances.
-The third step is a deep learning model that uses load embeddings to produce accurate AC-OPF approximations.
-The approach is evaluated experimentally on large-scale test cases from the NESTA library.
-The results demonstrate that the proposed approach produces an order of magnitude improvements in training convergence and prediction accuracy.
+The AC Optimal Power Flow (AC-OPF) problem is a core building block in electrical transmission system.
+It seeks the most economical active and reactive generation dispatch to meet demands while satisfying transmission operational limits.
+It is often solved repeatedly, especially in regions with large penetration of wind farms to avoid violating operational and physical limits.
+Recent work has shown that deep learning techniques have huge potential in providing accurate approximations of AC-OPF solutions.
+However, deep learning approaches often suffer from scalability issues, especially when applied to real life power grids.
+This paper focuses on the scalability limitation and proposes a load compression embedding scheme to reduce training model sizes using a 3-step approach.
+The approach is evaluated experimentally on large-scale test cases from the PGLib, and produces an order of magnitude improvements in training convergence and prediction accuracy.